 - Brainless Beauty: Eleanor's new "soulmate" is handsome, but terrible at making convincing sounding excuses.

-- Broken Record: Tomas, Angelique, and Chris all declare "I've been worried sick about you" to their respective "soulmates", which helps clue Eleanor in that something is seriously wrong.
+- Broken Record: Tomas, Pevita, and Chris all declare "I've been worried sick about you" to their respective "soulmates", which helps clue Eleanor in that something is seriously wrong.

 - Dark and Troubled Past: Invoked by Vicky, who tries to liven up her new character as having a limp.